 Summer around the corner I feel like I am craving more savory breakfasts.
 Me and my husband stop over to have some good hash browns, steak tips or eggs and baked beans at our favorite local diner after dropping kids at school at least twice a month.
 It has become a routine over the years.
-It was quite common to have breakfast with a kick in my home and naturally most my memories are wrapped around that. you could definitely call it a dinner for breakfast, the way we Sri Lankans eat it.
-I thought what better way to start the month of June would be to share some of savory breakfast ideas from my menu book.
+It was quite common to have breakfast with a kick in my home and naturally most of my memories are wrapped around that. you could call it a dinner for breakfast, the way we Sri Lankans eat it.
+I thought what better way to start the month of June would be to share some savory breakfast ideas from my menu book.
 I hope you will enjoy and support this post.

 #1 Sri Lankan Milk Rice make a perfect savory creamy breakfast

 Milk rice had to be my all-time favorite savory breakfast from Sri Lanka.
 With creamy, velvety smooth rich coconut milk flavor in every bite, this Sri Lankan special occasion breakfast is good starter to your day with much needed energy kick and nutrients.

 My favorite pairings to have on the side of Kiribath aka milk rice is sour tuna fish curry, Sri Lankan dried fish tempered, or pounded onion Sambal.

 #2 Savory Mung bean pancake or Dosa is delicious and nutritious savory breakfast for summer mornings

 Savory pancakes are always much more exotic than the sweet ones in my book.
 Although I love both kinds.
 My favorite savory pancakes are mung bean pancakes.

 Although Dosa is traditionally made with black lentils, I love the nutty flavor of mung beans and spicy kick with simple fry and chili flakes.

 Lentil pancakes are great to pair with yogurt raita and salsa to make perfect cooling effect in your summer breakfast